LightForm-group/KWN-deformation/README.md

 Compiler: gfortran or ifort

 Installer: [Fortran Package Manager](https://fpm.fortran-lang.org/install/index.html#install).
-If using on MacOs, please install with Conda Package Manager and not with homebrew.
+If using on MacOS, please install with Conda Package Manager and not with homebrew.

 ## Building with fpm